CrBast/adonis-shield-no-session/README.md

 ❕ Not official adonis shield repo.
-Only use this package when you need to use shield without cookies.
+Only use this package when you need adonis shield without cookies.

 # Adonis Shield wihout session (v4 only)🛡️